jmd0x/Thinkintosh/README.md

 ### 7. [ProperTree](https://github.com/corpnewt/ProperTree)
 what is ProperTree?
 Propertree is a cross-platform GUI plist editor written using Python and Tkinter.
+To make changes to your `config.plist` this program will be what you'll have to use.

 ### 8. Non TouchScreen Displays
 If your Lenovo Thinkpad T440S doesn't have a TouchScreen display, it is required for you to disable the kext responsible for TouchScreen.